Bungee Jumping in Taupo New Zealand was last updated on October 10th, 2023.

 I had been feeling weirdly calm up until this point.
 Everyone kept asking me if I was nervous.
 I would just laugh it off like being nervous was a ridiculous thought.
-Now all I could think was “what on earth was I thinking?
+Now all I could think was “What on earth was I thinking?
 I must be crazy”.
-But so many others before me had taken the leap…Time for bungee jumping in New Zealand.
+But so many others before me had taken the leap…Time for bungee jumping in Taupo, New Zealand.

 Since I had been told the previous day that my bungee jump would probably be cancelled due to maintenance, I wasn’t in such a rush.
-I slowly made my way through the light rain back to my hostel, the YHA Rotorua, and called Taupo bungee to find out whether or not my jump was actually cancelled.
+I slowly made my way through the light rain back to my hostel, the YHA Rotorua, and called Taupo Bungee to find out whether or not my jump was actually cancelled.
 Turns out it wasn’t.
 Eek!

-As I was being shown to my room I met my roommate.
+As I was being shown to my room, I met my roommate Christine.
 Christine was by far the best hostel mate I’ve had yet.
-We instantly clicked, and her and another girl from the hostel decided to come watch my jump and ended up taking tons of pictures for me, which I very much appreciated.
+We instantly clicked, and she and another girl from the hostel decided to come watch my jump and ended up taking tons of pictures for me, which I very much appreciated.

 Leaving my new friends, I rushed over.
 I was bubbling over inside with excitement, yet on the outside you could hardly tell.
 There was such a calm expression on my face.
 The guys who were getting me ready for my jump kept asking if I was nervous.
 I just laughed at them.

-“Not at all” I said.
+“Not at all,” I said.